AnyChart/docs.anychart.com/Gantt_Chart/Event_Listeners.md

 });
 ```

 As you can see from the code above, it is possible to get any information about the item from the event - it contains some useful fields.
-Here is a list of supported types of information:
+Here is the list of supported types of information:

 <table>
 <tbody>